emilioMaddalena/causal-inference-studies/material/when_regression_goes_wrong_2.md

 # **When regression goes wrong 2**

 !!! note "Intro"
     After going through the [coffee and paper sales](when_regression_goes_wrong.md) pickle, you've learned your lesson: never miss an important variable!
-Or, more explicitly...
+Maybe we could take this to the extreme and simply adhere to

     <div style="text-align:center;">
     *Models should have access to as many variables as possible, and ML will figure out their true relationship!*
     </div>

-    Right?
     Well...
 Not so fast!

 You are asked to study some new dataset, composed of the following variables: